swhoyle/food-nutrition-model/documentation/Preprocessing_Deliverable.md

 5. Iterate if needed (add SMOTE, try ensemble methods)
 6. Deliver: trained model, performance report, feature importance, recommendations

-The goal is to understand which nutrients and categories predict Nutri-Score grades, so we can build a model that works.
+Goal is to understand which nutrients and categories predict Nutri-Score grades, so we can build a model that actually works.